CERTCC/Vultron/docs/topics/background/index.md

     The CVD process continues until the answers to these questions are "nothing," and "nobody."

-### CVD *Is* MPCVD, and MPCVD *Is* CVD.
+### CVD *Is* MPCVD, and MPCVD *Is* CVD

-Any given CVD case
-is made up of many individual disclosure events, for example,
+Any given CVD case is made up of many individual disclosure events, for example,

 -   from a Finder to one or more Vendors and/or Coordinators
 -   from Vendors and Coordinators to other Vendors and Coordinators
 -   from Finders, Vendors, and Coordinators to Deployers and the Public

 In recent years, software supply chains have evolved such that software library and component vulnerabilities have become just as much a part of the everyday CVD process as vulnerabilities in Vendors' proprietary code.
 This means that many CVD cases we encounter require coordination across multiple vendors.
 As a result, we find it decreasingly useful to differentiate between "traditional" (i.e., two-party) CVD and MPCVD.
 In this documentation, we use both terms interchangeably.

 $$CVD \iff MPCVD$$

-Practically speaking, this means that readers should not infer from our use of CVD in one place that we meant to exclude the multi-party scenario, nor that our use of MPCVD implies the exclusion of the single-vendor CVD scenario.
-Instead, our intent is to construct a protocol that adequately addresses the MPCVD scenario where $N_{vendors} \geq 1$ and for which the "traditional" CVD case is merely a special (and often simpler) case where $N_{vendors} = 1$.
+Practically speaking, this means that readers should not infer from our use of _CVD_ in one place that we meant to exclude the multi-party scenario, nor that our use of _MPCVD_ implies the exclusion of the single-vendor CVD scenario.
+Instead, our intent is to construct a protocol that adequately addresses the MPCVD scenario where
+$N_{vendors} \geq 1$
+and for which the "traditional" CVD case is merely a special (and often simpler) case where
+$N_{vendors} = 1$.

-### Context of Our Recent Work.
+### Context of Our Recent Work

 This documentation, in the context of recent CVD work at the [CERT/CC](https://www.sei.cmu.edu/about/divisions/cert/index.cfm),